imagine-uniandes/ViveTheatrePiccolo/README.md

 5. Download the zip [PhononBetaBundle.zip](https://drive.google.com/file/d/1Kn1eo4fFq_UZZ2-yjs_pGUEqeW5cGxgr/view?usp=drive_link) and extract the content in the folder Assets/Plugins.
 It contains the Phonon libraries in its version beta.

-6. There are two scenes 'MainSceneHD.scene' and 'MainSceneLD,scene', each one corresponds to the high-detail and low-detail virtual replicas of the theatre respectively.
+6. There are two scenes 'MainSceneHD.scene' and 'MainSceneLD.scene', each one corresponds to the high-detail and low-detail virtual replicas of the theatre respectively.
 We recommed using the low-end in mobile-based HMDs.

 7. Before executing the scene, we recommend bake the light in Unity3D with the suggested settings, use Deferred Lighting with no Aliasing for the high-end scene and Forward Rendering with MSSA x2 for the low-end scene.